 Bemærk venligst, at visse nyheder, emner og begivenheder måske kun findes på engelsk, fransk og/eller tysk.

-The European Commission has proposed to provide Belgium with almost € 3,8 million from the European Globalisation Adjustment Fund to help more than 2200 workers from Arcelor Mittal Liège, Caterpillar Belgium and the steel sector in the Hainaut region find new jobs.
+Today, the European Commission has proposed to provide Belgium with €4.6 million from the European Globalisation Adjustment Fund.
+This money should help nearly 2,300 former workers of Caterpillar Solar Gosselies and of several Caterpillar suppliers find new jobs.

 The FEAD Network kicked off its first meeting of 2018 on 1 March.
 This event featured a range of discussions, workshops and case studies on the role of volunteers in FEAD projects.
 84 delegates from 21 Member States attended the event in Brussels, representing a range of stakeholders, including Managing Authorities, partner organisations and European Commission representatives.

 With under 18 year olds making up nearly a third of all internet users around the world, childhood is increasingly affected by digital technology.
 Two new reports have been published which explore the opportunities created by technological developments and connectivity alongside the challenges that come from children’s use of the internet and presence online.

 The Commission published a report with examples of 7 projects and 10 organisations supported by the Programme for Employment and Social Innovation (EaSI) in 2014-2017.